 As the Foundation celebrated its 10th birthday in 2008, it received a landmark gift of $17 million from Bob and Dottie Wopat, along with earning the Council on Foundation’s prestigious National Standards accreditation, which paved the way for even more growth.
 By 2013, Marion Community Foundation reached $40 million in assets, was steward to more than 140 funds, and was annually awarding in excess of $1 million in grants and scholarships.

 The staff includes Dean Jacob, who, on January 1, 2014, became the third president and CEO of the Foundation.
 His predecessors include Brad Bebout and Debbie Shade.
 Julie Prettyman join shortly thereafter as Program Manager to oversee the scholarship program, grants program, affiliated organizations, and special events, all of which continue to grow at the Foundation.
 She is now the Vice President and Director of Programs.
-Lori Stevenson serves as Communications Manager to coordinate multi-faceted means of connecting with the community and Vicky Branson is the MarionMade!
-Program Manager.
-The staff also includes Office Manager Diana Rinesmith and bookkeeper Diane Mault.
+Lori Stevenson serves as Communications Manager to coordinate multi-faceted means of connecting with the community.
+The staff also includes Office Manager Diana Rinesmith, bookkeeper Diane Mault, and project assistant Tera Holderman.
 The current Board of Directors includes 15 community leaders — Hon.
-Deb Alspach, John C. Bartram, Tom Clark, Jeremy Dunn, Kathy Goodman, Luke Henry, Rev. Daniel Kiger, Scott Knowles, Dr. Ryan McCall, Megan Queen, Charles Speelman, Dr. Kimberly Stark, Fran Voll, Nicolle Wampler, and Nicole Workman.
+Deb Alspach, John C. Bartram, Jody Demo-Hodgins, Jeremy Dunn, Kathy Goodman, Luke Henry, Rev. Daniel Kiger, Scott Knowles, Dr. Ryan McCall, Megan Queen, Charles Speelman, Dr. Kimberly Stark, Fran Voll, Nicolle Wampler, and Nicole Workman.

-On February 14, 2017, the Marion Community Foundation launched MarionMade!
+On February 14, 2017, the Marion Community Foundation launched MarionMade! and promoted it to award-winning success for three years.
 This initiative shines a positive light on the people, places, products, and programs of the greater Marion area.
 MarionMade! is an exclamation that we, as Marionites, proudly stand together in support of our vibrant community.